-Despite that clarification by the airline, speculation still abounds as to terrorist or hijacking related causes, for reasons described in our previous update.
+Despite that clarification by the airline, speculation still abounds as to terrorist or hijacking related causes.
 It appears now that the two passengers who boarded using stolen passports bought tickets for the flights together – they were one way Malaysia to Europe tickets with a Beijing stopover, and ticketed through China Southern Airlines, China’s largest air carrier.
 The tickets were purchased by a third person in Thailand, and Malaysia Airlines is working with various security organisations like Interpol and the FBI to investigate these and potentially other unlawful interference scenarios.
 The airline has said it will release CCTV pictures of the unknown passengers at an appropriate time.

 There are as yet no concrete facts in relation to the speculation that those passengers were somehow responsible for what has happened.
 At this stage all that is definitely known is that the aircraft could be anywhere within a large footprint of area on land or in water and that its Aircraft Communications Addressing and Reporting System (ACARS) did not automatically transmit any information about distress calls or anything else.
 The search area has been expanded considerably from yesterday, and now sits further to the West of the Gulf of Thailand into Straits of Malacca and covers the land area in between that region and the intended track of the aircraft.
 This change is potentially in response to an indication that the aircraft either turned back to Malaysia, or away from its intended track.